Good stuff

 What is it?

-The MX-5 is among the most recognisable sports cars on the planet, inspired by one of the best, the Lotus Elan of the 1960s.
-Back in 1989, Mazda sought to replicate the impeccable steering feel, driving purity and featherweight build of the Lotus in its own convertible format and the Japanese carmaker has been churning them out to applause ever since.
+The MX-5 is among the most recognisable sports cars on the planet, inspired by one of the best: the Lotus Elan of the 1960s.
+Back in 1989, Mazda sought to replicate the impeccable steering feel, driving purity and featherweight build of the Lotus in its own convertible format.
+The result was the modern classic that is the MK1 MX-5, and the Japanese carmaker has been churning them out to applause ever since.

 So it’s just a copy?

 Not at all.
-The MX-5 is now in its fourth generation and no mere British sports car knock-off, it’s an icon in its own right.
-Mazda sailed past a million sold back in 2016, earning a spot in the Guinness Book of World Records and it’s only continued since then.
+As of 2015 the MX-5 entered its fourth generation, and no mere British sports car knock-off any more: it’s an icon in its own right.
+Mazda sailed past a million sold back in 2016 - earning a spot in the Guinness Book of World Records - and it’s piled on another 250,000 sales in the time since.

 Others have tried to get close to the MX-5 formula, most have failed.
-It’s a winning effort honed over decades – the car only powers its rear wheels with naturally aspirated petrol engines, no all-wheel drive or turbos here.
-And those engines are cleverer than ever, benefiting from all the nuanced tech that comes from Mazda’s ‘SkyActiv’ engine development.
+It’s a winning effort honed over decades, with power from a naturally aspirated petrol engine going through the rear wheels; no AWD or turbos here.
+And those engines - while not very powerful - are cleverer than ever, benefiting from all the nuanced tech that comes from Mazda’s ‘SkyActiv’ engine development.

-While they remain 1.5- and 2.0-litre engines, over the years they've been tweaked and improved and they're better than ever.
-Both engines now feature extensive stop-start technology that recoups energy under braking to help power the ancillary electronics to save fuel.
-The 1.5 unit produces 130bhp and 112lb ft and 0-62mph in 8.3 seconds, while the 2.0 is good for 182bhp, 151lb ft and the same sprint in a heady 6.5s.
+Your choices are still between a 1.5- and 2.0-litre engine, both of which now feature extensive stop-start technology that recoups energy under braking to help power the ancillary electronics to save fuel.
+The 1.5 produces 130bhp and 112lb ft and hits 0-62mph in 8.3 seconds, while the 2.0 is good for 182bhp, 151lb ft and the same sprint in 6.5s.
+Both are revvy little triers, with the 2.0-litre really zinging as it zips past 7,000rpm.

 What if I don’t fancy a convertible?